emqx/cloud-docs/en_US/api/client.md

+# Clients API

+This API documentation provides information on various operations related to managing MQTT clients, including viewing all client information, viewing a specific client information, and kicking clients.

-## Check All the Clients
+## Clients

 ### URI

 GET /clients

-Returns information for all clients under the cluster, with support for paging.
+Returns information for all clients under the cluster, with support for pagination.

 **Parameters:**